Dharmendra Pradhan: Early political career

 Pradhan was elected to the Odisha Legislative Assembly from Pallahara in 2000.
 He entered the Lok Sabha in 2004 representing Deogarh until the constituency was abolished in 2009.
 He also served as National President of the Bharatiya Janata Yuva Morcha (BJYM) from 2004 to 2006, and held various party positions including National Secretary and All India General Secretary of the Bharatiya Janata Party (BJP).

 Ministerial tenures

 Petroleum and Natural Gas (2014–2021)

 Appointed as Minister of State (Independent Charge) for Petroleum and Natural Gas in 2014, Pradhan was elevated to Cabinet rank in 2017.
 During his tenure, he oversaw initiatives such as the Pradhan Mantri Ujjwala Yojana, which aimed to expand LPG access in rural India.
 The ministry also implemented the Hydrocarbon Exploration and Licensing Policy, the PAHAL subsidy reform, and campaigns encouraging voluntary subsidy relinquishment.
 Investments exceeding USD 60 billion were made to expand city gas distribution networks.
+He also laid the foundation of Urja Ganga Gas Pipeline network, provisioning free LPG connections and plugging cooking gas subsidy diversions.